Survivors of Italy's migrant shipwreck weep over their dead

 Outside, relatives who had come over from countries including Germany and Austria, described final messages exchanged with loved ones who had set off on the overcrowded boat from Turkey last week.

-Afghan Mohamed Djafari, who lives in Germany, told AFP his 40-year-old cousin called him just before 4am on Sunday morning.
+Afghan Mohamed Djafari, who lives in Germany, said his 40-year-old cousin called him just before 4am on Sunday.

-"She said 'we're about to arrive, we see the beach, we see lights'," he said.
+"She said 'we're about to arrive, we see the beach, we see lights'," he told AFP.

 She then called again "and said 'please Mohamed, come help me, I have no idea what to do'," he said.

-The boat broke up just off the shore in violent weather, after possibly hitting a sandbank.
+The boat, which was believed to have been carrying about 180 people, mostly from Afghanistan, Iran and Pakistan, broke up just off the shore in violent weather, after possibly hitting a sandbank.

 Djafari's cousin survived, along with her 10-year-old son, and the pair are in hospital together.